 Saber Tooth features an inversion: Minerva, the only (villainous) female of her guild, is the only one who doesn't pull a Heel-Face Turn.

 Flare from Raven Tail also turns.
-She is cruel and creepy when her guildmates is around, but is subject to quite a bit of physical abuse when she fails to meet their expectations.
+She is cruel and creepy when her guildmates are around, but is subject to quite a bit of physical abuse when she fails to meet their expectations.
 Once her guild is liquidated, her true personality is shown to be quite timid and apologetic (but still creepy).

 In the Green Lantern/Green Arrow teamup "Hard-Traveling Heroes II", Crackshot does this with barely a thought.
 Her boss is kind of weirding her out, Green Arrow's really hot, what's to consider?